E-CAM/E-CAM-Library/Classical-MD-Modules/modules/n2p2/n2p2_improved_link_hpc/readme.rst

    style

-Furthermore, the *n2p2* build system was adapted to allow for multiple interfaces to other software packages, with an option to select/deselect only those of interest to the user.
+Furthermore, the *n2p2* build system was adapted to allow for multiple interfaces to other software packages, with an option to select only those of interest to the user.
 This can be achieved by providing the ``INTERFACES`` variable in the build stage, e.g. use